time to “fall back” - how to prepare for daylight saving time ending with babies and kids

 Other things to keep in mind:

 • It will be darker in the evening.
 Sunset will be super early, like 5pm.
 This means that at your baby’s bedtime, the bedroom might be totally dark and you won’t need to rely so much on things like black-out curtains.
 However, you may want to keep some lights on until it’s 1-2 hours before bedtime.
-You also want to keep it dark later in the morning and avoid turning on very bright lights right away, especially if your little one is waking really early.
+You also want to keep it dark later in the morning and avoid turning on very bright lights or screens right away, especially if your little one is waking really early.
 This will just reinforce that it’s time to get up at that time and it’ll be harder to shift their schedules later.

 • Our babies wake times are mostly governed by their circadian clock.
 So they are likely to wake early during this transition. f your baby’s usual wake time is 6:30 a.m., it will now actually be 5:30am on the clock.
 This will continue until their circadian clock adjusts, which is a process that natural sunlight exposure is largely responsible for.
 So…